hoganld/omarchy-fcitx-dresscode/README.md

 ## Generating new themes

-Have hex codes handy for six different colors:
+Have hex codes handy for just three colors:
-- primary highlight color
-- menu highlight color
-- primary text color
-- selected text color
 - background color
+- highlight color
-- icon color
+- text color

 Have a look at the existing themes to get a feel for the palette scheme.
 I came up withe palette color names by studying the (beautiful) themes I found in the [Catppuccin Fcitx Themes](https://github.com/catppuccin/fcitx5) project, as well as the various theme files shipped with Omarchy.